Medical Center Services

 8:00 a.m. - 5:00 p.m.

 Therapy is provided with a physician's order.
 To obtain more information or to make an appointment, call 931.270.3676.

 Therapy services are also provided to inpatients at Marshall Medical Center who need rehabilitation after surgery or illness.

 Athletic Training Services

-Athletic trainers are health care professionals who are educated and trained to prevent, assess and treat sports-related injuries.
+Athletic trainers are health care professionals who are trained to prevent, assess and treat sports-related injuries.
 These professionals work in collaboration with physicians and other health care providers.
 Athletic training services at Marshall Medical Center are provided by certified athletic trainers to student athletes at the three high schools in Marshall County.

 Care Department at Marshall Medical Center offers a wide range

 of services to both inpatients and outpatients who need treatment for breathing disorders.